smirki/OpenPhotos/README.md

 -  **Map Integration**: View your photos on a map based on their geolocation data.

 -  **Fully Local**: All data processing happens on your local machine, ensuring your privacy.
+Open photos will not touch your photos at all.